Kevin007p/RenovateAi/README.md

 # Renovate - Home Improvement Project Management

 A modern web application for managing home improvement projects, built with Next.js and Supabase.
+This app serves two key user groups:

-This app helps homeowners track and manage their renovation projects, from planning to completion.
+- **Homeowners**: Track and manage your renovation projects, from planning to completion
+- **Contractors & Companies**: Access and manage your leads through the Supabase dashboard, streamline client communication, and track project progress

+The platform facilitates seamless collaboration between homeowners and contractors, making home improvement projects more efficient and transparent.

 ## Features